Dasharo/docs/docs/guides/capsule-update.md

     corresponding menu][me-menu] or switch it to that state before performing an update.

-!!! warning

-    Updating firmware resets firmware settings to their defaults.

 1. Copy `CapsuleApp.efi` and `firmware.cap` files to a partition (the shorter the path from the root, the easier it will be to find in the UEFI Shell).